Anees B Chagpar, MD, MSc, MA, MPH, MBA, FACS, FRCS(C)

 ●Of the 360 women with a positive SLN identified before treatment, a post-treatment SLN detection rate was 61 percent and the false negative rate was 52 percent (33 of 64 patients undergoing completion ALND).

 The 2011 NCCN guidelines recommend that SLND be performed prior to neoadjuvant chemotherapy because it provides valuable prognostic information for planning locoregional treatment .
 However, a complete pathologic response cannot be assessed if the SLN is removed.
 A core biopsy or a fine needle aspiration (FNA) of the sentinel node can preserve the SLN for post-chemotherapy evaluation.
 Completion axillary dissection, if indicated, can be performed following chemotherapy at the time of definitive surgery.
 In 2013, the ACOSOG trial Z1071 found a 12.6 percent false negative rate when a repeat SLND was performed after neoadjuvant chemotherapy in patients previously shown to be node positive .
 This high false negative rate limits the utility of the procedure until there is either refinement in technique or patient selection.
+The 2014 ASCO guidelines indicate that the data are not sufficient to support the use of sentinel node biopsy after neoadjuvant chemotherapy given the high false negative rates in the published trials .
 (See "Neoadjuvant systemic therapy for breast cancer: Response, subsequent treatment, and prognosis", section on 'Nodal evaluation'.)

 Ductal carcinoma in situ — Most women with ductal carcinoma in situ (DCIS) do not require assessment of the axillary nodes, particularly if they are undergoing breast-conserving therapy.
 However, women with DCIS may be candidates for SLN mapping if they are undergoing mastectomy, because the performance of SLND will be impossible at a later time if invasive disease is found .
 An intact breast with its lymphatic plexus is necessary for injection of both the blue dye and the radioisotope tracers.

-Pregnancy — The safety and test performance of SLND during pregnancy has not been fully evaluated.
-Supravital dyes such as isosulfan blue dye should not be administered to pregnant women.
-Available data suggests that the dose of radiation to the fetus is minimal using radiocolloid during SLND and 2011 NCCN guidelines conclude that radiocolloid is safe during pregnancy [15,143,144].
-Nonetheless, 2005 guidelines from ASCO recommend against the use of SLND in pregnant women with early stage breast cancer .
+Available data suggest that the dose of radiation to the fetus is minimal using radiocolloid during SLND and 2011 NCCN guidelines conclude that radiocolloid is safe during pregnancy [15,147,148].
+Nonetheless, 2014 guidelines from ASCO recommend against the use of SLND in pregnant women .
+We advise administration of radiocolloid during pregnancy with discretion and in the clinical setting where the management of the patient would be significantly altered based upon the status of the SLN.
 (See "Gestational breast cancer: Epidemiology and diagnosis".)

 Previous breast or axillary surgery for nonmalignant conditions — The feasibility of SLND in women who have undergone other non-oncologic types of breast surgery such as reduction mammoplasty or augmentation with breast implants is unclear.
 The expert panel convened by ASCO did not make a recommendation for or against SLND in women who have had breast reduction or augmentation because of insufficient data .
 They suggested that if SLND were considered in this setting that it might best be performed with preoperative lymphoscintigraphy.
 (See "Sentinel lymph node biopsy in breast cancer: Techniques".)